 Louisville Metro is providing a $350,000 grant from its Brownfields Cleanup Loan Program to the Louisville Urban League for environmental remediation at Heritage West, the future site of the Urban League Sports and Learning Complex.

-Written comments may also be sent to the Office of Advanced Planning, 444 S. 5th Street, Suite 600, Louisville, KY 40202.
+A comment form can be found below or written comments may be sent to the Office of Advanced Planning and Sustainability, 444 S. 5th Street, Suite 600, Louisville, KY 40202.

 A brownfield is a vacant or underutilized site where the threat of contamination has made redevelopment more complex.
 Brownfields come in all shapes and sizes.
 Common examples include abandoned manufacturing facilities, gas stations, and dry cleaners.

 Bringing brownfields back into active use benefits the community by reducing blight and vacancy, creating jobs and amenities, and reducing hazards to human health and the environment.
 Furthermore, brownfield redevelopment can limit sprawl and take development pressures off greenspace and agricultural land.

 The Department of Economic Development administers two brownfields programs, funded through grants awarded to Louisville Metro by the EPA:

 2. The Brownfield Cleanup Revolving Loan Program

 These programs provide technical and financial assistance to parties interested in buying or selling brownfields sites throughout Louisville Metro.

 Louisville Environmental and Property Search

 The LEAPS system was developed to help developers, citizens and other interested parties access information about: